arikarim/Telegram-Bot-in-Ruby/README.md

 - 'Quote' will prompt the bot to give a random inspirational quote.

+- 'Joke' will prompt the bot to give a random funny joke.

-- Of course, you can alter the messages and commands in ramsey_bot.rb to something you prefer.
+- Of course, you can alter the messages and commands in bot.rb to something you prefer.

 ![Screenshot](images/screen.png)

+##More Information

+- for more information you can watch this[video](https://www.loom.com/share/ab8c022495c745588a36e69d64a87b1a)

 ## How to Run Tests

 - If you ran `bundle install`, RSpec should be installed, along with all the other dependencies.
-To run the tests, cd into the top-level project folder and enter the command `rspec`.
+To run the tests, cd into the top-level project folder and enter the command `rspec spec/test.rb`.
 This will run all tests.
 It should be noted that the #make_request method is a private method, so its test will naturally fail.
-To make it pass, temporarily comment out the `private` keyword in the motivational_quotes.rb file.
+To make it pass, temporarily comment out the `private` keyword in the `quotes.rb file`.
 The tests should now pass.
 Once satisfied, uncomment it so that the #make_request method is private again.